rorytboyle/robust_stats/README.md

 **univariate_outlier_detection.py** = detects outliers using a median absolute deviation criterion and winzorises data

 **permute_reg_coeff_p.R** = obtains a permuted p-value for a partial regression coefficient (using either linear regression or robust regression)
+- Need to parallelise to speed up (use furrr https://furrr.futureverse.org/)